Cool Noodle Salad inspired by Hiyashi Chuka

 Refreshing on hot days, this beautiful dish is perfect for making ahead.
 Keep all ingredients chilled until just before serving.

-skin removed and meat shredded
+1 Chicken Breast cooked, skin removed and meat shredded

-cut into matchsticks (about 6 ounces)
+2 Cucumbers cut into matchsticks (about 6 ounces)

-or 1 1/2 teaspoons grated fresh ginger
+2 tablespoons Pickled Ginger or 1 1/2 teaspoons Fresh Ginger grated

 Combine all the sauce ingredients (rice vinegar, dashi, soy sauce, sugar, prepared mustard) in a small pan.
 Bring to a simmer over low heat, stirring until smooth.
 Transfer to a small bowl and set aside to cool.